-The Council on Social Work Education regulates the profession by accrediting schools of social work, holding those schools accountable to meet specified standards, and graduating students who demonstrate an acceptable level of professional competence.
-The Association of Social Work Boards protects the public by developing an examination to be passed before graduates are licensed to practice.
+The Council on Social Work Education regulates the profession by accrediting schools of social work, holding those schools accountable to meet specified standards and graduate students who demonstrate an acceptable level of professional competence.
+The Association of Social Work Boards protects the public by developing an examination to be passed to determine a minimum level of competence, and individual states regulate licensing to protect the public.
 Yet expertise alone is not sufficient to prevent the dehumanizing effect that can sometimes result from the professionalization of social work.

 "Individuals who care for those in need must first be professionally competent: they should be properly trained in what to do and how to do it, and committed to continuing care.
-Yet, while professional competence is a primary, fundamental requirement, it is not of itself sufficient.
+Yet, while professional competence is a primary, fundamental requirement, it is not sufficient.
 We are dealing with human beings, and human beings always need something more than technically proper care.
 They need humanity.
 They need heartfelt concern."
 (Pope Benedict, 2005, para 31(a)).
 "This proper way of service to others also leads to humility.
 The one who serves does not consider himself superior to the one served, however miserable his situation at the moment may be."
 (Pope Benedict, 2005, para 35).

 Although the concept of caritas is inspired by Scripture, students do not need to be Catholic, or even Christian, to put caritas principles into practice.
 Caritas is not a way of proselytizing or promoting religion.
-The philosophy of caritas is blended into the MSW program in a way that combines love of humankind with professionally competent services.
+The philosophy of caritas is blended into the MSW program in a way that combines the love of humankind with professionally competent services.
 It is a model of providing professional social work services.